philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 # Lower Limb Obstacle Avoidance Task With IMUs

-This is a lower limb reaching task in which participants make lower limb movements (e.g., knee flexion/extension) while Inertial Measurement Units (IMUs) control a cursor on a screen and move it between two points.
+This is a motor control task in which participants make lower limb movements (e.g., knee flexion/extension) while Inertial Measurement Units (IMUs) control a cursor on a screen and move it between two points.
 Obstacles sometimes appear, and the participant is asked to avoid the obstacle.
 This code uses [MotionNode](https://www.motionnode.com/) sensors and borrows heavily from their SDK.
 This task was created by Phil Desrochers for the Motor Development Lab at Boston University.
 Note: This task was my first time using Python, so don't judge my janky code too much.

 **PURPOSE:** The purpose of this task is to investigate how participants are able to make adjustments to online movements of their lower limbs as task constraints change.